kaizen-ai/kaizenflow/docs/onboarding/admin.onboarding_process.md

      needs full paths to point to the documentation from an issue)
      ```
      - [ ] Acknowledge the pledge to put effort and time in the project [here](https://github.com/kaizen-ai/kaizenflow/blob/master/README.md#commitment-to-contribute)
-     - [ ] Fork, star, watch the Kaizenflow repo so that GitHub promotes our repo (we gotta work the system)
+     - [ ] Fork, star, watch the KaizenFlow repo so that GitHub promotes our repo (we gotta work the system)
      - [ ] Read and execute [set up development environment](https://github.com/kaizen-ai/kaizenflow/blob/master/docs/onboarding/kaizenflow.set_up_development_environment.how_to_guide.md)
-     - [ ] Read and start internalizing [Kaizenflow Python coding style guide](https://github.com/kaizen-ai/kaizenflow/blob/master/docs/coding/all.coding_style.how_to_guide.md)
+     - [ ] Read and start internalizing [KaizenFlow Python coding style guide](https://github.com/kaizen-ai/kaizenflow/blob/master/docs/coding/all.coding_style.how_to_guide.md)
      - [ ] Read about your [first code review](https://github.com/kaizen-ai/kaizenflow/blob/master/docs/coding/all.submit_code_for_review.how_to_guide.md)
      - [ ] Peruse the map of [all the documentation](https://github.com/kaizen-ai/kaizenflow/blob/master/docs/onboarding/all.development_documents.reference.md)
      - [ ] Learn about our [org process](https://github.com/kaizen-ai/kaizenflow/blob/master/docs/work_organization/all.team_collaboration.how_to_guide.md)
      - [ ] Get assigned a warm-up issue
      - If you are graduating soon and you would like to get a full-time job in
-       one of the companies in the Kaizenflow ecosystem reach out to GP at
+       one of the companies in the KaizenFlow ecosystem reach out to GP at
        gp@kaizen-tech.io
      ```
    - Admins need to keep track on the progress being made by the collaborator.